 The control of the efficiency of a given ground improvement technique is of a paramount importance since it provides the confidence that certain design criteria have been met.
-However, in the case of municipal solid waste fills, it is difficult to obtain a reasonable evaluation of the stiffness of the fill by means of traditional testing methods (Bouazza et al., 1996; Bouazza and Gambin, 1997).
+However, in the case of municipal solid waste fills, it is difficult to obtain a reasonable evaluation of the stiffness of the fill by means of traditional testing methods (Bouazza et al, 1996; Bouazza and Gambin, 1997).

 The evaluation of ground modification must ideally be fast to reduce equipment downtime, to produce results in the field for immediate assessment, to be customisable for investigating any zone of interest and to directly evaluate the improvement of the properties as a function of depth without recourse to empirical correlations.
-In this respect, non-intrusive methods based on surface wave systems are ideal tools to speed up the control process and have proved to be reliable in characterising solid waste landfills (Kavazanjian et al., 1996, Van Impe & Bouazza, 1996, Bouazza & Kavazanjian, 2000, Abbiss, 2001, Avsar and Bouazza, 2004).
+In this respect, non-intrusive methods based on surface wave systems such as the Spectral Analysis of Surface Waves (SASW) technique and the Continuous Surface Wave System (CSWS) are ideal tools to speed up the control process and have proved to be reliable in characterising solid waste landfills (Kavazanjian et al., 1996; Van Impe and Bouazza, 1996; Bouazza and Kavazanjian, 2000; Abbiss, 2001; Avsar and Bouazza, 2004).
 The surface wave methods are particularly attractive for landfill investigations because of their non-intrusive nature, which eliminates many of the health and safety concerns typically associated with intrusive boring and sampling programs, and because they "average" the properties of the waste mass over a relatively large volume of material.

 In the present investigation, a continuous surface wave system (CSWS) was utilised to verify the ground improvement process selected for the site.
-A single survey can be set up and carried out in about one hour and produces a stiffness depth profile with around 50 measurements.
-The seismic control unit incorporates software that controls an electromagnetic vibrator, which is set oscillating at a series of fixed frequencies.
+It makes use of Rayleigh (surface) waves which propagate within a zone approximately one wavelength in depth (Stokoe et al., 1994).
+In ground where the stiffness changes with depth, these surface waves are dispersive in nature, which means that they travel at a velocity that is dependent upon frequency or wavelength.
+A single CSWS survey can be set up and carried out in about one hour, producing a stiffness depth profile with around 50 measurements.
+The seismic control unit incorporates software that controls an electromagnetic vibrator, which is set oscillating at a series of fixed frequencies (Figure 8).
+A typical vibrator has a capability of generating surface wave frequencies of 5 to 200 Hz.
 The vibrator generates Rayleigh waves which travel parallel to the surface at a depth of around one wavelength.
 These surface waves are detected by a row of sensors or "geophones" and the velocity of the wave is measured.
+The time history of particle velocities measured at each geophone is transformed into the frequency domain by Fourier transformation and the phase angles are determined for a given frequency at each geophone.
+The phase angles are plotted against the location of the geophones as shown in Figure 8.